marcopompili/lua-leveldb/README.md

   * Iterators with seek and iteration operations are supported.
   * Atomic batch updates supported.
   * Experimental support for unique values.
-  * Added support for storing numeric values.
+  * Added support for storing string, numeric and boolean values.
-  * Multiple methods for getting values (as string or number).
   * ToString support for various objects.

 Basic Example